Alberta Senate Nominee Elections

 Why does Alberta hold elections for Senate Nominees?

-- Albertans continue to indicate their support for a Triple-E Senate – one that is elected, equal and effective.
+- Albertans continue to support a Triple-E Senate – one that is elected, equal and effective.
 Electing nominees to fill our province's vacant Senate seats is a meaningful first step by the province towards addressing Albertans' concerns about their role in the federal decision-making process.

 Who can run as a Senate Nominee?

-- The Canadian Constitution says that a Senator must be thirty years old, be a resident of the province they represent, and own property worth $4,000 (above their debts).
+- The Canadian Constitution states that Senators must be 30 years old, residents of the province they represent, and own real property worth $4,000 (above their debts).

-- To qualify as a candidate under the Alberta Senatorial Selection Act, a nomination form with 1,500 supporting signatures are required and a $4,000 deposit must be posted.
+- To qualify as a candidate under the Alberta Senatorial Selection Act, a nomination form with 1,500 supporting signatures is required and a $4,000 deposit must be posted.

 For more information, contact Elections Alberta at 780-427-7191, toll free at 310-0000 or at http://www.electionsalberta.ab.ca/Public%20Website/index.htm.